jump85/HybridAIQuantum-Challenge/README.md

   - *model_quantum.py*: Defines the hybrid CNN+quantum model.
   - *optimization.py*: Provides a unified interface for various hyperparameter search methods (TPE, grid search, Optuna, etc.).
   - *quantum_backend.py*: Manages the selection between local simulation and remote QaaS (e.g., Scaleway).
-  - *main_i.py*: Experiments scripts for running full training or optimization experiments, with logs and checkpoints stored in the `results/` subfolder.
+  - *main.py*: Experiments scripts for running full training or optimization experiments, with logs and checkpoints stored in the `results/` subfolder.

-- **`notebooks/`**
-  Interactive Jupyter notebooks for demonstration, exploration, and analysis.
-Notebooks serve as an all-in-one code that maps what is in the source files.

 - **`data/`**
   - Holds the dataset of the MNIST files. `train.csv` and `test.csv` files (the reduced MNIST dataset).